gbv/jskos/jskos.md

 * a list `[..., null]` denotes a list with some known and additional unknown members.
 * any other list `[...]` denotes a list with all members known.

+A list MUST NOT contain the empty string except if part of a [language map].

 ## set

 A **set** is a possibly empty array where all members

 * are JSON objects of JSKOS [resources], except the last member optionally being `null`,
 * and have distinct values in field `uri`, if this field is given (members MUST not be the [same resource]).

 Member objects SHOULD have a field `uri`.
 Applications MAY restrict sets to